 - G Bill Sharman (1926–2013): 25, 50, 75

-Davies and Fulks on the 25 list only?
+Davies and Fulks were put on the 25 list only.
 See, no respect for the old guard.

-Now, if you didn’t watch, I figure you guessed Russell.
-He and Cousy did appear at the NBA 75 ceremony, only they were pre-filmed, waving and peace-signing to a pretend crowd in a studio setting.
+Now, if you didn’t watch, you might have guessed Russell was the one who showed up in person.
+He and Cousy did appear during the NBA 75 ceremony; however, they were pre-filmed, waving and peace-signing to a pretend crowd in a studio setting.

 But hey, who can blame the 88- and 93-year-old, respectively, for not wanting to travel to Cleveland to awkwardly stand on a circular platform before thousands for 20 minutes?

-But one 89-year old did, and that was legendary forward Bob Pettit, an 11-time all-star, a two-time league MVP, and a 1958 NBA champion for the St. Louis Hawks.
-Cane in hand, he was between a pre-filmed Karl Malone and granny shot master Rick Barry.
+But an 89-year old did, and that was legendary forward Bob Pettit, an 11-time all-star, two-time league MVP, and 1958 NBA champion for the St. Louis Hawks.
+Cane in hand, he walked the red carpet between a pre-filmed Karl Malone and granny shot master Rick Barry.

 Major props to Pettit for attending.
-Even if subconsciously, it might have been his cane that prompted me to research the above.
+Admittedly and perhaps subconsciously, it might have been his cane that prompted me to research the above.

-Isn’t it crazy the legends of the 1940s — i.e., World War II vets — and ’50s who are still with us?
-As we know, we have to appreciate them in whatever way we can now…
+Isn’t it crazy, these legends who are still with us?
+As we know, we have to appreciate them in whatever ways we can now.